jparyani/mediagoblin/docs/source/relnotes.rst

 the other hand you want to continue to use one instance, read on.

-To convert our data from MongoDB to SQL(alchemy), you need to follow these steps:
+To convert your data from MongoDB to SQL(alchemy), you need to follow these steps:

 1. Make sure your MongoDB is still running and has your